MaxStalker/find/README.md

 ## TODO

- x lease should be a FT.Receiver and delegate to profile for that. x artifacts are tied to a name, royalties go to a name x admin should be able to register without paying fusd
+ x lease should be a FT.Receiver and delegate to profile for that. x dandys are tied to a name, royalties go to a name x admin should be able to register without paying fusd
   - github actions
   - run test